Spirit AeroSystems Holdings Inc at Morgan Stanley Laguna Confere

 Kristine Tan Liwag - Morgan Stanley, Research Division - Equity Analyst

-Good afternoon, everyone.
-Today, we're hosting Spirit AeroSystems with CEO, Tom Gentile; and CFO, Mark Suchinski.
-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you are a member of the press, please disconnect and reach out separately.
-For important disclosures, please see the Morgan Stanley research disclosure website at www.morganstanley.com/researchdisclosures.
-If you have any questions, please reach out to your Morgan Stanley sales representative.
+Are you planning to do a little more remark or just pass it off to you?

-One logistical item, we will be taking questions from the audience, if you want to ask a question, please send one over through the webcast portal.
-So Tom and Mark, welcome.
-Thank you for joining us today, and I'll hand it over to Tom.
+Mark J. Suchinski - Spirit AeroSystems Holdings, Inc. - Senior VP & CFO

-Thomas C. Gentile - Spirit AeroSystems Holdings, Inc. - President, CEO & Director
+No. I think just open it up and we'll just jump right into Q&A.

 |Access to All Earning Calls and Stock Analysis